Kurt von Tippelskirch: World War II

-On 18 February 1943 Tippelskirch became the commanding general of the XII Army Corps.
-He retained this position until 4 June 1944, when he had to assume command of the 4th Army from General Gotthard Heinrici.
+On 16 February 1943, Tippelskirch became the commanding general of the XII Army Corps.
+He retained this position until 4 June 1944, when he had to assume temporary command of the 4th Army from General Gotthard Heinrici.
 Soon after, Operation Bagration against Army Group Center began on 22 June.
 The 4th Army was defending the Mogilev area and repeatedly requested permission to retreat.
 The approval came too late, but Tippelskirch along with most of the army managed to withdraw to behind the Dnieper, although 4th Army was still threatened by three Soviet fronts.
 The 4th Army was encircled east of Minsk on 1 July 1944, and most units of the army were forced to surrender on 8 July 1944.
 Tippelskirch himself was at the time outside the pocket and escaped capture.

-On 18 July 1944 he suffered severe injuries in a plane crash.
+On 18 July 1944 Tippelskirch suffered severe injuries in a plane crash.
+He was placed in the Führerreserve and hospitalized until 19 August 1944.
 On 30 July he received the Knight's Cross with Oak Leaves for his achievements in the fighting at Mogilev.

-On 31 October he entered back into service and replaced the ailing Otto von Knobelsdorff as the commander of the 1st Army in Lorraine.
-On 13 December of the same year, he took over as the commander of the 14th Army during the Italian campaign.
+From 29 October to 22 November 1944, he replaced the ailing Otto von Knobelsdorff as the commander of the 1st Army in Lorraine.
+On 28 November 1944, he was sent on a special mission by Hitler to the Supreme Command West.
+On 6 December of the same year, for the duration of the absence of Joachim Lemelsen, he was tasked with the command of the 14th Army during the Italian campaign.
 He led the 14th Army until the end of February 1945.

-At the end of April 1945, Tippelskirch took command of the 21st Army in Mecklenburg and Brandenburg.
-On 29 April however, General Gotthard Heinrici now the commander of Army Group Vistula was dismissed, and Tippelskirch was ordered by Field Marshal Wilhelm Keitel to temporarily take over command of the army group.
+On 25 April 1945, Tippelskirch took command of the 21st Army in Mecklenburg and Brandenburg.
+On 29 April however, General Heinrici — now the commander of Army Group Vistula — was dismissed, and Tippelskirch was ordered by Field Marshal Wilhelm Keitel to temporarily take over command of the army group.
 He reluctantly did so, taking the opportunity to negotiate with the Western Allies.
 He surrendered on 2 May 1945 in the Ludwigslust area to American forces.
+Tippelskirch was interned in British custody until January 1948.